python/cpython/Doc/library/functions.rst

    The execution is performed in the environment specified by the arguments *globals* and *locals*.
-If both are omitted, by default it uses the environment where :func`exec` is called.
+If both are omitted, by default it uses the environment where :func:`exec` is called.
 If only the *globals* argument is given, the local namespace defaults to *globals*.

    Before execution, the special key ``"__builtins__"`` is searched for in the